St Joseph 8 27 19 (2).jpg

 In 1992, under the pastoral leadership of Rev. Florian Resheske, St. Martin Church in Tonet was closed and combined with St. Joseph.
 In addition, St. Joseph and St. Kilian became linked parishes.
 In 2002, Fr.
 Milton Suess was instrumental in the construction of a modern social hall at St. Joseph.
 By 2005, St. Joseph and St. Kilian were linked to St. Thomas the Apostle.

 Spanning several generations, the founders of our parish provided an important legacy.
-Inspired by the humble leadership of Fr.
-Carlo “Lukee” Villaluz, we aspire to be a vibrant Catholic community through the guidance and example of our Patron, St. Joseph, by welcoming all of our parishioners to participate in our many outreach programs, such as working our blood drives, administering Holy Communion to the sick and homebound, and participating in our quilting circle.
+We aspire to be a vibrant Catholic community through the guidance and example of our Patron, St. Joseph, by welcoming all of our parishioners to participate in our many outreach programs, such as working our blood drives, administering Holy Communion to the sick and homebound, and participating in our quilting circle.
 We also share our time and talent by serving our many parish ministries, such as the social committee, as well as the finance, pastoral, and hospitality councils.
 We enjoy the spirit of community at events such as the annual St. Joseph Parish picnic and “Trunk or Treat.”

 Today, St. Joseph provides a wonderful worship setting enhanced by the sunlight filtering though beautiful stained-glass windows.
 While much has changed since our parish’s inception, one thing has remained the same: inspired by the teachings of Jesus, our small, close-knit community will always be a place to love, serve, and share in the Holy Spirit.